HarshitYaadav/TempRepo/LatestUpload/ResultAndExperiment/readme.md

    ```
    Scale-independent metric; expressed as percentage

+> **Note on Metric Selection**: The combination of RMSE (penalizing large errors) and MAPE (percentage error) provides a balanced view of model performance, ensuring that predictions are accurate both in absolute terms and relative to the scale of water stress.

 ---

 ## 5.3 Experimental Results

 ### 5.3.1 Overall Performance Summary

+> **Note**: The results highlight a fundamental trade-off: **PCA-based indices** offer superior variance explanation (high R²) suitable for research, while **Equal-Weighted indices** provide better absolute prediction accuracy (low RMSE) critical for operational use.

 A total of **12 model-index combinations** were trained and evaluated (3 models × 4 indices).
 The table below summarizes the comprehensive performance metrics across all configurations: